Azure-Samples/cognitive-services-FaceAPIEnrollmentSample/README.md

 urlFragment: faceapi-enrollment-sample
 ---

-# Build an enrollment app for Android with React Native
+# Build an enrollment app for Android and iOS with React Native

 This guide will show you how to get started with the sample Face enrollment application.
 The app demonstrates best practices for obtaining meaningful consent to enroll users into a face recognition service and acquire high-accuracy face data.
 An integrated system could use an enrollment app like this to provide touchless access control, identity verification, attendance tracking, personalization kiosk, or identity verification, based on their face data.

 When launched, the application shows users a detailed consent screen.
 If the user gives consent, the app prompts for a username and password and then captures a high-quality face image using the device's camera.

 The sample enrollment app is written using JavaScript and the React Native framework.
-It can currently be deployed on Android devices; more deployment options are coming in the future.
+It can currently be deployed on Android and iOS devices; more deployment options are coming in the future.

 <img src="./media/beginning.GIF" alt="begin" width="300"/>

 <img src="./media/enrolling.JPG" alt="enrolling" width="300"/>

 ## Getting Started